Integrable perturbation theory for dark solitons of the defocusing nonlinear Schr\"odinger equation: Introduction

-An alternative approach to soliton perturbation theory in the rapidly decaying case was introduced in \cite{Kaup1990} (see also the monograph \cite{Yang} and references therein) to analyze how small perturbations influence the evolution of exactly solvable nonlinear equations and specifically their effects on the soliton spectral, and therefore physical, parameters.
-This method is based on the IST and on the completeness of squared eigenfunctions, i.e., quadratic combinations of Jost eigenfunctions and their adjoints that solve the linearized form of the integrable PDE.
-We will refer to this perturbative approach interchangeably as ``integrable'' perturbation theory, or IST-based perturbation theory, or, to be more specific, squared-eigenfunctions-based perturbation theory.
-Since the early 1990s, numerous efforts have been made to extend IST-based perturbation theory to dark solitons.
+Since the early 1990s, numerous efforts have been made to extend the integrable perturbation theory to dark solitons.
 In 1994, Konotop and Vekslerchik derived orthogonality conditions from a set of squared eigenfunctions for the scalar defocusing NLS equation on a constant background, from which all soliton parameters can, in principle, be obtained \cite{KonotopPRE1994}.
 However, this early work did not take into account the background evolution induced by the perturbation.
 Subsequent attempts at rigorous proofs of the completeness of the squared eigenfunctions followed: in \cite{ChenJPA1997} Chen, Chen \& Huang showed completeness of the squared eigenfunctions in the case of one-soliton, and used it to investigate analytically a linear damping perturbation, and in \cite{ChenCPL1998} applied the method again to a self-steepening perturbation.
 In \cite{HuangJPA1999}, Huang, Chi \& Chen used a generalized Marchenko equation and extended the completeness proof of the previous work \cite{ChenJPA1997} to the multi-soliton case.
 The proof in \cite{ChenJPA1997} was then claimed to be incorrect by Ao \& Yan in \cite{AoYanJPA2005,AoJPA2006}, based on the observation that the complete set should have two, not just one, continuous spectrum basis vector, which resulted in different predictions for the soliton velocity and the first-order correction.
 In a subsequent work by Ao \& Yan \cite{AoYanCTP2007}, the results of \cite{ChenJPA1997,HuangJPA1999} and \cite{AoYanJPA2005,AoJPA2006} were then declared to be `equivalent' under an appropriate ``transformation between two integral variables''.
 As a matter of fact, the difference between the two can be traced to the fact that the earlier work used one of the symmetries of the scattering problem to reduce the number of eigenfunctions involved in the closure relation to only the ones that are linearly independent.
-It is also worth mentioning that in \cite{LashkinPRE2004} squared eigenfunctions were used (though without explicitly referring to them, or to their completeness) to develop an IST-based perturbation theory for the defocusing NLS on a background, with no reference to the work in \cite{ChenJPA1997,HuangJPA1999} (conversely, the papers \cite{AoYanJPA2005,AoJPA2006,AoYanCTP2007} do not reference \cite{LashkinPRE2004}).
-A direct perturbation theory for the dark-bright solitons of the defocusing Manakov equation was also developed in \cite{Rothos2016}, where the linearization equation around the solitons was solved by expanding its solution into a set of complete eigenfunctions of the linearization operator.
-Then, suppression of secular growth in the linearized solution leads to the evolution equations of soliton parameters.
+It is also worth mentioning that in \cite{LashkinPRE2004} squared eigenfunctions were used (though without explicitly referring to them, or to their completeness) to develop an eigenfunction-expansion-based perturbation theory for the defocusing NLS on a background, with no reference to the work in \cite{ChenJPA1997,HuangJPA1999} (conversely, the papers \cite{AoYanJPA2005,AoJPA2006,AoYanCTP2007} do not reference \cite{LashkinPRE2004}).
+An integrable perturbation theory for the dark-bright solitons of the defocusing Manakov equation was also developed in \cite{Rothos2016}.